Axanth1/axanth-infra/README.md

 # Axanth Infra

-Kubernetes manifests and CI/CD to deploy our web infrastructure.
+Kubernetes manifests and CI/CD to deploy our web infrastructure..

 ## Structure